There are A LOT of snakes in Canada!

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 28 types of snakes in Canada!
+28 types of snakes in Canada!

 #1.
 Timber Rattlesnake